reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 We want to run the same "add read/new metadata" logic for _both_ the "fulfilled `getNotifications`" action _and_ the "received from Websocket" action.
 We can create a new "matcher" function by calling `isAnyOf()` and passing in each of those action creators.
 The `matchNotificationsReceived` matcher function will return true if the current action matches either of those types.

+Previously, we had a normalized lookup table for all of our notifications, and the UI selected those as a single sorted array.
+We're going to repurpose this slice to instead store "metadata" objects that describe the read/unread status.

-Finally, we can use the `builder.addMatcher()` API inside of `extraReducers` to add a case reducer that runs whenever we match one of those two action types.
+We can use the `builder.addMatcher()` API inside of `extraReducers` to add a case reducer that runs whenever we match one of those two action types.
 Inside of there, we add a new "read/isNew" metadata entry that corresponds to each notification by ID, and store that inside of `notificationsSlice`.

+Finally, we need change the selectors we're exporting from this slice.
+Instead of exporting `selectAll` as `selectAllNotifications`, we're going to export it as `selectNotificationsMetadata`.
+It still returns an array of the values from the normalized state, but we're changing the name since the items themselves have changed.
+We're also going to export the `selectEntities` selector, which returns the lookup table object itself, as `selectMetadataEntities`.
+That will be useful when we try to use this data in the UI.

 With those changes in place, we can update our UI components to fetch and display notifications.